 - How to use your computer as an amplifier

-Once you connect your guitar to your computer, read this guide for a thorough look at recording guitar at home.
+Once you connect your guitar to your computer, read this guide for more information and advice on recording guitar at home.

 How to Connect an Electric Guitar to a Computer